 While restoring a genuine antique is usually a job for a professional, it is possible to tackle wear and tear on everyday items yourself.
 You only need a few materials and supplies to do a project that will restore your furniture to good condition.
-Below are some repair and restoration techniques to cope with some of the more common problems.

 Before you start:

 - Don't tackle any items that you think may have an 'antique value' before having them checked by an antique restorer.

 - It's important to work carefully!
 Frequently stand back to judge the results as it's very easy to cause further damage through enthusiasm.

 Use Woodoc steel wool and mineral turpentine to gently rub the surface.
 This will remove wax that has accumulated over time.
 As you rub with steel wool in one hand, have a soft cloth in the other to wipe away the residue.
 Depending on the amount of wax that has built up, you may need to do this a couple of time.
 See tips on removing built up wax.

 It's not a good idea to allow wax to build up for too long, as wood needs to breathe and layer upon layer of wax will eventually block the breathing process and the wood will dry out.
 Try not to leave restoration of waxed furniture for longer than two years.
 After repairing any defects, apply Woodoc Antique wax or Wood Penetrating Wax to the surface according to the instructions, and using a soft cloth to buff the surface.